Subgroups

 Note

-Since GAP supports right cosets only, the underlying GAP object of left_coset(H,g) is the right coset H^(g^-1) * g.
+Since GAP supports right cosets only, the underlying GAP object of left_coset(H,g), if assigned, is the right coset H^(g^-1) * g.

 Examples